uncatcrea/wpak-addon-offline-favorites/README.md

 - this "toggle favorite" element must have the **is-favorite** class when the post is "favorite".
 This class can be auto-set in template by calling the function `<%= WpakFavorites.getIsFavoriteClass( post.id ) %>`
 - if you implement a "Reset favorite" button in the _archive-favorites.html_ template, it should have the class **favorite-reset** to be recognized by the addon.

-For an implementation example, see the [Favorites Demo version of Q For Android theme](https://github.com/mleroi/q-android/tree/feat-favorites).
+For an implementation example of this custom _archive-favorites.html_ template and CSS classes, see the [Favorites Demo version of Q For Android theme](https://github.com/mleroi/q-android/tree/feat-favorites).